DarcyJProjects/PHP-IP-Logger/README.md

 # Demo
 **iplog.php**
-When a user loads into your website that has this php script enabled, you'll get this style of output in your log file:
+When a user loads into your website that has this php script enabled, you'll get this style of output in your log file: <br>
 [16/02/2021 05:24 am] [US] United States - Washington, D.C., Washington | 12.34.56.789